Ninja-Squad/ninja-squad.github.com/_posts/2015-05-28-angularjs-promises.md

       };

 Now that's cool.
 We can "transform" a promise of response into a promise of poneys by transforming the response into poneys in the `then()` callback.
-Note that if the http response fails, the returned promise of poneys will be rejected as well, and the controller will thus be aware of the error if it wants to:
+Note that if the HTTP response fails, the returned promise of poneys will be rejected as well, and the controller will thus be aware of the error if it wants to:

     app.controller('PoneysCtrl', function($scope, poneyService) {